w3cping/credential-considerations/credentials-considerations.md

 * What happens to the system when revocation information (or confirmation of non-revocation) is not available?
 * To whom is revocation information made available?
 (Does every service I've authenticated with learn when my driver's license is revoked or my legal name is changed?)

-### Revocation support should not create linkability
+### Revocation support should not create linkability {#revocation-linkability}

 For unlinkable presentations -- especially important for maintaining the privacy protection of selective disclosure -- revocation-checking should not introduce an identifier that is linkable between different origins.

+> Example: Some revocation methods, like [Bitstring Status Lists](https://www.w3.org/TR/vc-bitstring-status-list/), should not be used in unlinkable presentations or other presentations with selective disclosure.
+(See [Unnecessary Correlation](https://w3c.github.io/vc-bitstring-status-list/#unnecessary-correlation).)

 ### Extended validity times